Óscar Hernández (footballer, born 1950)

 Óscar Rolando Hernández (nicknamed "Martillo", hammer in English) is a Honduran retired football forward.

 Club career

 Hernández played most of his senior career for F.C.
 Motagua in the Honduran league.
-He is currently the third best scorer for Motagua of all times with 66 goals.
+He is currently the third best scorer for Motagua of all time with 66 goals.
 He also played for Marathón with whom he won a top goalscorer award and Atlético Portuario.

 International career

 Hernández has represented Honduras in 3 FIFA World Cup qualification matches.